BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 RM fell in love with rap in sixth grade — specifically after hearing Epik High’s song “Fly.”
 He started rapping under the name “Runch Randa” and worked his way into one of Korea’s top underground rap crews, Daenamhyup, alongside rappers who would later become well-known names in Korean hip-hop.

 At a separate hip-hop audition, RM impressed a rapper named Sleepy, who connected him directly to Bang Si-hyuk.
-RM auditioned for Big Hit — and became the very first BTS member.
+RM auditioned for Big Hit — and became the very first BTS trainee.
 He was 15 years old.
-He moved into the dorm on August 14, 2010.

-💡 Fun fact: RM taught himself English almost entirely through the American sitcom Friends — watching episodes over and over.
-Today he speaks fluent English and handles all the group’s major international interviews.
+💡 Fun fact: RM has repeatedly credited the American sitcom Friends as one of the most important tools in developing his spoken English — though he also received formal English education growing up.
+Today he speaks fluent English and handles many of the group’s major international interviews.

 Suga (Min Yoongi) — The One Who Got “Tricked,” 2010